FeerassE/Coding-Interview-Prep/README.md

 ## Python3 Specific Info
 Arrays:

-Arrays are functionally Lists in Python.
-The List class implements an array thus slow inserts/fast appends.
+Lists are functionally arrays in Python.
+The List class implements an array thus has slow inserts/fast appends.

 Declaration:<br>
 ```myList = []```